Best Bumper Plates Worth The Money: Review Of The Types With Pros & Cons Plus FAQ & Buying Guide

 Some types of lifts allow people to push their limits, and there are situations where they can no longer withstand the weight.
-The best thing to do for their safety is to drop the plates.
+Other than securing themselves with a barbell neck pad, the best thing to do for their safety is to drop the plates.

 Bumper plates come in the same standard 450mm diameter and are measured in both pounds and kilos.

 But not because they vary in thickness instead of varying in diameter necessarily means you won't be able to fit a lot of plates to your bar.
 The rubber used to make these plates are extremely dense, so you still can find thin bumper plates with the same diameter and exact weight.

 These plates have 1 inch (25mm) center holes and they are usually used with standard or adjustable dumbbells.

 On the other hand, Olympic plates have 2 inch (50mm) center holes that are paired with Olympic or full-sized barbells.

 Both types should be perfectly paired with the best barbell clips & clamps of your choice.

 Have you ever seen bars stained with rubber?